Jan-Paul-Kleijn/SimpleCS/README.md

 Included is an events calendar that sports various modes of display and *a handy javascript enhanced gallery* that is coupled with the FCKeditor plugin called *Artistry*.
 For uploading pictures and the like, SimpleCS is equipped with *an easy to use Filemanager*.

 The blog pages and events can be expanded with comments which can be turned on or off on each page.
 A straightforward website contact page is standard available after installation.
-Further features include Clean URLs, RSS/Atom and more.
+Further features include Clean URLs, categories & subcategories, RSS/Atom, website search and more.

 <img width="200" src="https://web2.werkzien.nl/userfiles/admin.png" alt="Admin page" />